Everything you need to know about the visitor record

 If the current status has expired, you are out of status (illegal) after the expiry date of the work permit and will need to apply for visitor restoration.
 It then costs $200 to restore the visitor status.

-An overstay must be reported in all future applications and depending on how long you were in Canada illegally, that application can be refused with a letter that asks you to leave.
-NEVER should anyone risk being out of status.
+You must report any overstay in all future applications.
+Depending on how long you stayed in Canada illegally, your application could be refused, and you may receive a letter requesting you to leave.
+Never should anyone risk being out of status.

-Did you know that five countries share immigration data under the Five Eyes Alliance?
+Did you know that five countries share immigration and security data under the Five Eyes Alliance?

 Those are: Australia, Canada, New Zealand, the United Kingdom, and the United States.
-It means an overstay in any of those countries must be reported in immigration applications like temporary work permit, study permit or permanent residency.
 Those countries know exactly where you were and how long you spent time in a country.
+It means that immigration authorities in these countries can easily exchange information, including details about:

 Why do I need to provide proof of financial support?